Final dispute over undefined vs null in JS/TS

 sure if someone intentionally didn’t assign value or just forgot about it.
 Being

-“unintentional”, in the opposition to intentionality of null
+“unintentional”, in the opposition to intentionality of null, is also

 Theoretical definitions are nice but often the practice says something